binaryage/bitcoind-docker/README.md

 * grab some VPS (tested Digital Ocean with Ubuntu 13.10) - min 30GB disk, 2GB mem
 * [install Docker](https://www.docker.io/gettingstarted/#h_installation)
-* don't worry about losing containers, all esential data will be persistent in main host filesystem
+* don't worry about losing containers, all esential data will be persistent in the main host filesystem
   * technically essential data folders will be mapped via docker volumes to `/var/lib/bitcoind-docker/*`
-    * bitcoind's database, leveldb, ...

 #### Installation

-Following script will build and add two new containers in your docker:
+Following script will build and add a new container in your docker:

-1. electrum-bitcoind ([bitcoind](https://github.com/bitcoin/bitcoin) with mapped database to host's `/var/lib/bitcoind-docker/bitcoind`)
+1. `binaryage/bitcoind` which is ([bitcoind](https://github.com/bitcoin/bitcoin) with mapped database to host's `/var/lib/bitcoind-docker/bitcoind`)

 Steps: